1904 Philadelphia Phillies season

 The following lists the events of the 1904 Philadelphia Phillies season.

 Spring Training

-The Phillies conducted their spring training in 1904 in Savannah, Georgia where the team practiced and played exhibition games at Bolton Street Park.
+In 1904, the Phillies held spring training in Savannah, Georgia.
+The team practiced and played exhibition games at Bolton Street Park.
 It was the first season the Phillies trained in Savannah.

 1904 Philadelphia City Series

 The Phillies played eight games against the Philadelphia Athletics for the local championship in the pre-season city series.
 The Athletics defeated the Phillies, 5 games to 3.

-The series was to have opened on April 2, 1904 at the Phillies’ Philadelphia Ball Park but was called off due to wet grounds.
+The series was to have opened on April 2, 1904, at the Phillies’ Philadelphia Ball Park but was called off due to wet grounds.
 The game scheduled for April 9, 1904 at the Phillies’ park was canceled due to rain.